-You can’t stock up too far in advance on fresh foods such as fresh meat and fish, or fruit and vegetables, as they will deteriorate and lose their nutrients.
-Your best friend here is your fridge.
-With clever planning, you can prolong the life of fresh foods so that you can buy them with your main groceries just once a week.
-A well-organized fridge is essential to fuss-free cooking.
+If you’ve already mastered kitchen organization and pantry organization it’s probably time to tackle the dreaded fridge.
+A well-organized fridge is essential to fuss-free cooking and you don’t have to be a professional organizer to make your fridge layout function for you.
 When you unpack your weekly grocery load, it’s worth taking the time to position items in your fridge according to where they will keep best and how often you need access to them.
 Most items you buy from a supermarket for storage in the fridge will have a use-by date.
 If you are buying locally, ask your shopkeeper how long items can be kept before using.
-Also, keep your countertops organized with these tips to keep them clutter-free.
+To help you get started, follow these guidelines for an organized fridge.

 They push their milk to the back